 Teach your address:

 All children going to Kindergarten are taught their address and parent’s phone number.
 But even pre-kindergarten children can learn this information.
-If they get lost or have an emergency, they need to know where they live so help can be given.
+If they get lost or have an emergency, they need to know where they live so they can get help.

 What to do if they get lost: